uib/ordbok-api/sqlite.md

 ### `gram`

-This expresses the gramatical forms that words of the referenced _pos_ takes.
+This expresses the grammatical forms that words of the referenced _pos_ takes.
 For instance nouns in Norwegian has the following 4 forms:

 * "Entall; Ubestemt form"